Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated impressive capabilities in miscellaneous Natural Language Processing (NLP) tasks and promising adaptability in practical applications across diverse domains, including but not limited to content moderation~\cite{markov2023holistic}, code generation~\cite{roziere2023code}, conversational AI~\cite{chatgpt2023}, and personalized content recommendations~\cite{wu2023survey}.
-The scale of deployment is vast, addressing the needs of diverse user demographics and industries. \responseline{Among the leading AI corporations, our industrial partner Meta has consistently championed the progression of pertinent technology, launching foundational models such as Llama~\cite{touvron2023llama} and Llama-2~\cite{touvron2023llama2}.
-As of now, there are more than 3,500 enterprise project initiations and over 7,000 GitHub projects rooted in the Llama series models~\cite{meta2023llamaecosystem}.}
+\IEEEPARstart{L}{arge} Language Models (LLMs) have demonstrated impressive capabilities in miscellaneous Natural Language Processing (NLP) tasks and promising adaptability in practical applications across diverse domains, including but not limited to content moderation~\cite{markov2023holistic}, code generation~\cite{roziere2023code}, conversational AI~\cite{chatgpt2023}, and personalized content recommendations~\cite{wu2023survey}.
+The scale of deployment is vast, addressing the needs of diverse user demographics and industries.
+As a prominent example, Meta has launched foundation models such as the Llama family~\cite{touvron2023llama, touvron2023llama2}.
+By September 2023, these models had driven the creation of over 3,500 enterprise projects and inspired more than 7,000 GitHub repositories~~\cite{meta2023llamaecosystem}.

 Despite the attractive performance that LLMs present and their rapid evolution within both academics and industries, an urgent common concern about LLMs has the propensity of generating erroneous information without warning.
 Such phenomenon of erroneous generation can exhibit in terms of different manifestations (\eg, hallucination \cite{ji2023survey}, disinformation \cite{tamkin2021understanding}, bias \cite{abid2021persistent}) across various tasks.
 In general, the current LLMs are found to have the tendency to generate problematic, nonfactual responses that are not from training sources or misguided by biased data.
 However, these responses are often presented in a natural human-like tone \cite{bang2023multitask, johnson2023assessing}.
 Such characteristics cause erroneous information to be highly mixed and intertwined with confident and factual contexts, making their detection and localization difficult without close inspection and diligent fact-checking \cite{bubeck2023sparks}.
 As an example, Fig.~\ref{fig:bg:example_QA} (GPT-3) depicts an example of an LLM answering a question with nonfactual information.